blinkbitcoin/dev.blink.sv/docs/api/webhooks.md

 If the callback endpoint is not available the message is scheduled for retries with an exponential backoff.
 Read about the schedule details in the [Svix documentation](https://docs.svix.com/retries) which is the service module used to send the webhooks.

-## Create a webhook endpoint to receive events
+## Create a Webhook Endpoint to Receive Events
 Visit [play.svix.com](https://play.svix.com/) to quickly set up a webhook endpoint for testing.

 Your endpoint MUST return a 2xx HTTP status code in a timely manner.
 If the backend doesn't receive that response it will be taken as the endpoint is offline and the Blink API will retry to send the event a few times.